NickGrener/Homeschooling-Analysis/README.md

-# Createive Component, STAT 6990
+# Creative Component, STAT 6990
 **Project:** A Spatial Model of Home School Enrollment Trends with Missing and Censored Data

 **Terms** Spring 2024 & Fall 2024